Flu vaccination programme 2024 to 2025: information for healthcare practitioners

 Due to the presence of the adjuvant (MF59C.1), aQIV should be administered intramuscularly using a 25mm needle to enable the vaccine to be delivered into the muscle.

-In larger adults, a longer length needle (for example, 38mm length) may be required for administration of flu vaccine.
-An individual assessment should be made.
+In larger adults, a longer length needle (for example, 38mm length) may be required for administration of flu vaccine - an individual assessment should be made.

 Administering inactivated influenza vaccine at the same time as other vaccines or immunoglobulins

 In line with general advice about co-administration of inactivated vaccines, the non-live shingles vaccine, Shingrix, can be given concomitantly with inactivated influenza vaccine.
-Initially, a 7 day interval was recommended between Shingrix and adjuvanted influenza vaccine because the potential reactogenicity from 2 adjuvanted vaccines may reduce the tolerability in those being vaccinated.
+Initially, a seven day interval was recommended between Shingrix and adjuvanted influenza vaccine because the potential reactogenicity from two adjuvanted vaccines may reduce the tolerability in those being vaccinated.
 Interim data from a US study on co-administration of Shingrix with adjuvanted seasonal influenza vaccine is reassuring.
 Therefore, an appointment for administration of the seasonal influenza vaccine can be an opportunity to also provide shingles vaccine, although the latter should be offered all year round, rather than purely as a seasonal programme.
 The live shingles vaccine, Zostavax, can also be given at the same time as inactivated influenza vaccination.

 Flu vaccines can also be given at the same time as the COVID-19 vaccines where it is clinically indicated, operationally feasible and where the patient is content for this to happen.
 Where co-administration does occur, patients should be informed about the likely timing of potential adverse events relating to each vaccine.
-If the vaccines are not given together, they can be administered at any interval, although separating the vaccines by a day or l avoid confusion over systemic side effects.
+If the vaccines are not given together, they can be administered at any interval, although separating the vaccines by a day or two will avoid confusion over systemic side effects.

 If other vaccines are given at the same time as flu vaccines, the vaccines should be given at separate sites, preferably in different limbs but if given in the same limb, they should be given at least 2.5cm apart and the site of each should be recorded in the patient’s record.